numan-hussain/custom-bhm-theme/README.md

 I made this large eCommerce website for my Australian client.
 I have taken almost 3 months for this website.
 It has a 13000+ Music instrumental Products.

 I used WordPress and WooCommerce for the entire project.
 I made a custom WordPress theme with custom features.
-Language and framework I use:
+Language and framework I use

 -> PHP
 -> JavaScript
 -> HTML